oracle-livelabs/multicloud/helidon-virtual-thread/modify-application/modify-application.md

 In this lab, you will:

-* Modify, build and run the Helidon Blocking application
+* Modify, build and run the Helidon 4 (Virtual thread) application
-* Make an exception in request to analyse stack trace for the Blocking application
+* Make an exception in request to analyse stack trace for the Helidon 4 application
 * Modify, build and run the Helidon Reactive application
 * Make an exception in request to analyse stack trace for reactive application